IHDE-Alliance/ISTP_metadata/v1.0.0/docs/Non-ISTP-Mission-Global-Attributes.md

 `ACCESS_FORMAT` &mdash; Format of the file.

-`CAVEATS`  &mdash; Information which may be important in the avoidance of the misuse of the resource, for instance the assumptions or limitations on data processing modelings or inversions.
+`CAVEATS`  &mdash; Information which may be important in the avoidance of the misuse of the resource, for instance the assumptions or limitations on data processing, modeling or inversions.

 `Channel_ID`  &mdash; `0` = CHANNEL A,  `1` = CHANNEL B.